skynav/ttt/README.md

 If both BOM is present and XML declaration is present and the two encodings differ, then the BOM encoding is used.

-The second phrase performs well-formedness testing by attempting to parse the resource as XML but with validation disabled.
+The second phase performs well-formedness testing by attempting to parse the resource as XML but with validation disabled.
 If the syntax of the resource does not adhere to the XML specification, then this phase fails.

 The third phase performs schema validity testing using an XSD (XML Schema Definition) schema.
 The schema used during validation is determined by the specified (or default) verification model.
 Different models may specify different schemas.
 If a schema validation error occurs, then this phase fails.